 Where to Stay in Mexico City: Best Areas & Hotels, 2018

 Surrounded by white-capped mountains, vivacious Mexico City captivates at an altitude of more than 2,200 meters.
-Travelers should stay in Zocalo or Centro Histórico de la Ciudad de México, a UNESCO Heritage Site and the oldest North American city, where you will find numerous hotels in every category.
+For tourists, the best place to stay is in Zocalo or Centro Histórico de la Ciudad de México, a UNESCO Heritage Site and the oldest North American city, where you will find numerous hotels in every category.
 From here, you can explore more than 1,400 antique structures and monuments, as well as artisan shops, eateries, Templo Mayan ruins, and sprawling parks such as Chapultepec Park.

 Feel the elegance of history embrace you upon entering Gran Hotel Ciudad de Mexico, replete with gilded Gustave Eiffel elevator cages, ornate balcony filigree, colossal stained glass skylights, and a mood spiked with savvy know-how to serve sightseers, business moguls, or the literati.
 Enjoy the view over Centro Histórico de la Ciudad de México from their 5th-floor terraced dining area, watch the lobby floor show day or night, or ask the concierge about vintage shops nearby for collectables.
 Five-star service makes this "grand dame hotel" memorable.